 If one could measure the pump stroke and the inner diameter of the pump chamber of a water blaster model, one could then calculate the theoretical maximum volume that should be moved for each full pump cycle.
 In practice, while pump stroke length is not too difficult to measure, many pumps are now fairly well hidden or buried within the casing of various water blaster models, making it impossible to do a direct measurement of a pump chamber's internal diameter without dismantling the water blaster.
-I should also note that users may still not be achieving the theoretical maximum volume per stroke as well if they are not fully extended the pump before compressing it or if they happened to be moving while pumping, causing air to be drawn into the intake tubing instead of water during part of the pump cycle.
+I should also note that Users often cannot achieve the theoretical maximum volume per stroke as well if they do not fully extend the pump before compressing it or if they happened to be moving while pumping, causing air to be drawn into the intake tubing instead of water during part of the pump cycle.

-Nevertheless, bsaed on the measurement of nine (9) different pump-action water blaster models tested, we examined how well pump stroke alone could be used to estimate pump volume.
+Nevertheless, based on the measurement of nine (9) different pump-action water blaster models tested, we examined how well pump stroke alone could be used to estimate pump volume.

 Not surprisingly, water blasters with shorter pump strokes tended to have lower measured pump volumes.
 For the typical pump stroke of about 7.0cm-7.5cm, measured pump volumes appeared for fall within 10mL of each other.
 While not perfect, at least for a typical pump-action water blaster, if the pump stroke length is roughly 7cm, one should expect the water blaster to push between 20mL to 30mL each pump.